deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Scala

-We have paid special attention to Scala in building Deeplearning4j and ND4J, because we believe Scala has the potential to become the language dominating data-science in the future.
+We have paid special attention to [Scala](http://deeplearning4j.org/scala.html) in building Deeplearning4j and ND4J, because we believe Scala has the potential to become the dominant language in data science.
 Writing numerical computing, vectorization and deep-learning libraries for the JVM moves the community toward that goal.

 To really understand the differences between DL4J and other frameworks, you may just have to [try us out](http://deeplearning4j.org/quickstart.html).